 For example, a high visitor rate but low conversion rate could suggest that the visitors are expecting one thing and getting another, which drives them away from your site.
-This all might lead back to slow pages, inaccurate communications of the offering or just poor navigation on the site.
+This all might lead back to slow pages, inaccurate communications of the offering, or just poor navigation on the site.

 Customer retention measures loyalty and continued interest in your business.
-It shows the amount of customers that come back over a certain period of time.
-It’s important to follow and track retention metrics on a regular basis, as acquiring new customers is much more expensive than having old customers coming back.
+It shows the number of customers that come back over a certain period of time.
+It’s important to follow and track retention metrics on a regular basis, as acquiring new customers is much more expensive than having old customers come back.
 It’s all about nurturing the already existing relationships and making use of what you already have - rather than splurging on large marketing campaigns to attract new customers.

 Many ecommerce platforms offer great tools for measuring customer retention and loyalty.
 Additionally, Google Analytics lets you see the new versus returning website visitors.
 This already gives you a better understanding of the percentage of regularly returning visitors.

 Definition: Repeat purchase ratio, or RPR for short, is the percentage of customers who have returned to purchase from your business again.
 It’s a good way to keep track of how your customer retention strategy is working and can be used to enforce your sales and marketing strategies.
 It’s a great indicator of customer loyalty too.
 Of course, the repeat purchase ratio can be calculated over different time periods, whether it be a week, a month, or a season.
 It all depends on the product and the industry your business operates in.

 Repeat purchase ratio = the number of returning customers / Number of total customers.